 Reimagining Student Healthcare: Nurse Charlie

 College students are overwhelmed by taking care of themselves without a parent’s help.
-University Health Services wants to simplify the discovery process of information from their website.
+University Health Services wants to ensure students make use of their information-dense website.
 How might we increase engagement with UHS and provide comfort to new students?

 working with a client

-In this project, my team partnered with the University Health Services (UHS) at the University of Texas.
-We met with UHS representatives over several months.
-This way, we had direct access to data on student engagement and learned in more detail the problems that UHS has, like how to relay information to students who are constantly bombarded with information every day.
+We partnered with the University Health Services (UHS) at the University of Texas and met with UHS representatives over several months.
+This way, we learned in more detail the problems that UHS has, like how to relay important health information to students who are constantly bombarded with information everyday.
 Working with a client was a huge learning opportunity in communicating our design process to non-designer clients.
 We learned the hard way the importance of speaking a common language with your client and presenting information with clarity.

 research & process

 Next came our user testing phase.
-Our chatbot needed a face and a name, so we used card sorting to gain insights about what styles and colors express certain emotions, like reliable, friendly, and credible.
+Our chatbot needed a face and a name, so we used card sorting to gain insights about what styles and colors express certain emotions, like reliability, friendliness, and credibility.
 We then asked users to walk through a paper prototype of our bot, encouraging participatory design.
-Since the success of our concept revolved around getting the tone just right for our audience, we were most interested to receive feedback on the language of conversation.
+Since the success of our concept revolved around getting the tone just right for our audience, we were most interested to receive feedback on the language and flow of conversation.

 creating a character

 One of my roles was to create the character.
-First we started with sketches drawn with a user during a testing session.
-We wanted to brand the character with UHS (like a burnt orange badge) as well as pick designs that felt accessible to all students.
-I faced a challenge when the designs I felt most passionate about were not well received by my team mates.
-Learning to abandon a beautiful design that didn’t serve its function, I scrapped my favorite characters and moved toward a single persona, who was more gender- and race-neutral, and had more healthcare authority with scrubs.
+I started with sketches drawn with a user during a testing session.
+We wanted to brand the character with UHS (like a burnt orange badge) as well as pick designs that felt inclusive to all students.
+A challenge arose when the initial designs were too specific to appeal to the entire student body.
+Based on this feedback, I moved toward a single persona, who was more gender- and race-neutral, and appeared more credible with scrubs rather than a badge.

 nurse charlie as a part of a system

 We considered how Nurse Charlie interacts with the current system diagram of UHS.
-The information Charlie provides, sourced directly from the UHS website, avoids diagnosis, but rather informs students about relevant health and wellness information and allows them to feel more comfortable reaching out for help about their health-related questions and concerns.
-Nurse Charlie inserts itself into the exchange between students and the UHS, creating a new platform that’s quick, personalized, on-demand, and anonymous.
+The information Charlie provides avoids diagnosis, but rather informs students about relevant health and wellness information and allows them to feel more comfortable reaching out for help about their health-related questions and concerns.
+Nurse Charlie inserts itself into the exchange between students and the UHS, creating a new platform that’s personalized, on-demand, and anonymous.